 The most successful Ultra-Marathoners are those who slow down the least.
 We advise to measure your efforts using Rate of Perceived Exertion (RPE), your pace means a lot less in an Ultra.

-You have tapered and your long run training pace may feel very easy on race day.
+You have tapered, and your long run training pace may feel easy on race day.
 Don't be tempted to run faster, during ultras your race pace is often slower than your training pace.
-If you start the race at your long run training pace you more than likely will not be able to sustain it.
+If you start the race at your long run training pace, you more than likely will not be able to sustain it.

 You can ignore your watch completely, don't worry about pace or heart rate.
-The first hour should feel more manageable than your normal easy run.
-The longer the race the slower the race pace will be relative to your training pace.
+The first hour should feel more manageable than your regular easy run.
+The longer the race, the slower the race pace will be relative to your training pace.
 You should be at RPE 1 to 3 out of 10 throughout.
-Don’t worry about losing time in the first few hours, your patience will reward you with legs that can still run in later stages of the race.
+Don’t worry about losing time in the first few hours; your patience will reward you with legs that can still run, in the later stages of the race.